 Rebuking Fornication

-1. Fornication is actually reported among you.
-And fornication of such a kind that it’s not even done among the pagans, insomuch as someone has the wife of his father.
+- Fornication is actually reported among you.
+And fornication of such a kind that it’s not even done among the pagans, insomuch as someone has the wife of his father.fnquotation/allusion to Numbers 18:8 and Leviticus 20:11

-5. you are to deliver such a man to Satan for the ruin of the flesh, so that his spirit might be saved in the day of the Lord.
+- you are to deliver such a man to Satan for the ruin of the flesh, so that his spirit might be saved in the day of the Lord [Jesus].

-8. so we might observe the feast;2During the Feast of Unleavened Bread (The Passover), the Jews were required by the Mosaic Law to remove all the leaven/yeast from their houses, and to abstain from eating leaven.
-(Exodus 12:15-20) Those who ate leaven during this period were “cut off” from the people.
-In the law, there was a symbolic connection between leaven and sin, which Jesus also alluded to.
+- therefore, we should observe the feast, but not with the old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of purity and truth.fnquotation/allusion to Exodus 12:1-28, the instructions for Passover.
+Notably, the Jews were required by the Mosaic Law to remove all the leaven/yeast from their houses during this time, and to abstain from eating leaven.
+(Exodus 12:15-20) In the law, there was a symbolic connection between leaven and sin, which Jesus also alluded to.
 (Matthew 16:6-12).
-Thus, being “unleavened” can symbolize righteousness or being without the stain of sin. not in old leaven, nor in the leaven of malice and wickedness, but in the unleavened bread of purity and truth.
+Thus, being “unleavened” can symbolize righteousness or being without the stain of sin, which seems to be how Paul is using it here.

 Don’t socialize with “Christian” fornicators